kubernetes-sigs/gateway-api/docs-src/spec.md

 schedule the Gateway in an implementation-defined manner, assigning an appropriate set of ListenerAddresses.</p>
 <p>The GatewayClass MUST bind all Listeners to every
-ListenerAddress that it assigns to the Gateway.</p>
+GatewayAddress that it assigns to the Gateway.</p>
 <p>Support: Core</p>
 </td>
 </tr>